mobingilabs/docs/reference.md

 The `{id}` part is the value of the `id` you get from listing roles.

-## Attach roles to user
+## Map roles to user

-You can only attach up to 10 roles per user.
-Attaching roles to users always overwrite existing mapped roles at namespace level.
-For example, if a user has 3 roles attached to it, namely `role1`, `role2`, and `role3`, if you attach `role4` to that same user, that user will now only have one role, namely `role4`.
+You can only map (or attach) up to 10 roles per user.
+Mapping roles to users always overwrite existing mapped roles at namespace level.
+For example, if a user has 3 roles mapped to it, namely `role1`, `role2`, and `role3`, if you attach `role4` to that same user, that user will now only have one role, namely `role4`.
 Passing an empty roles list will not remove any mapping.

 **Request**